Sorbs (tribe): Relation to the White Serbs

+In the scholarship is generally considered that they might have arrived as a small military elite which managed to organize other already settled and more numerous Slavs.
+Francis Dvornik considered that a Sorbian elite migration might have been caused by the Frankish pressure and conquest of Thuringia, and the Byzantine alliance against the Avars.
+According to him the Sorbs can be viewed as a "typical foederati of the empire" and that their migration might have temporarily diminished Sorbian power on the borders of Francia.
+However, other scholars like John Van Antwerp Fine Jr. and Georgios Kardaras note that they did not fight the Avars, as there's no evidence or mention of it in historical sources.
+In Dvornik's account the Sorbs who emigrated to Southeastern Europe arrived as a military and ruling elite, that could not influence "racial and linguistic evolution" of other Southern Slavs and natives, imposing only their name rather than mass migrating an entire people group, in a similar manner to the Bulgar relationship to Bulgarians.

+Despite the similarity and common ancestry mentioned in DAI, Frankish chroniclers do not mention the common ancestry of the Sorabi of the Elbe and the Sorabos of Dalmatia, but rather perceived their emissaries as of separate political groups.

 Foreign perception

 The 10th-century Widukind of Corvey in his The Deeds of the Saxons wrote that the "heathens are bad", but their land is rich for cultivation and harvest.
 Thietmar of Merseburg in the early 11th century regarded them as pagans.
 The 12th-century Helmond described the Sorbs of having a "generally innate cruelty", that the pagan people would "tear out the entrails of captured Christians and then wrap them around a stake", while a clergyman stated that the Sorbs and Elbe Slavs are "men without mercy ... rob, murder and kill many with selected tortures".